ChrisSturgeon/odin-landing-page/README.md

 # odin-landing-page
-Landing page project from TOP Foundations
+This is the landing page project from TOP Foundations